 I’m an optimistic nihilist who believes in radical kindness, likes a good rant, and dishing out unsolicited life advice.
 I often write frivolous rubbish but I sometimes come out with pearls of wisdom.
 I have no idea what I’m doing with my life or this blog.
-The plan changes regularly for both.
+The plan changes regularly for both, and since I was diagnosed with ADD, all the things I’ve struggled with in life have started to make more sense.
 I kind of enjoy the adventure in that, though.
-I can only hope you stay with me and help me grow as a writer and as a human.

 Things you should expect from me as an “author”: